bartke/frost/README.md

 Participants send their partial signature to a designated combiner (or each other with the peer-to-peer approach).
 The partial signatures are combined to create the final signature.

+**Requirement for $T+1$ Participants**:

+In the FROST implementation, the slice of party IDs involved in the signing process must be of length at least $T+1$.
+This is presumably a requirement from Shamir's Secret Sharing for sufficient shares to reconstruct the group secret.

 ### Combining Partial Signatures for Schnorr Signatures

 1. **Aggregation of Nonces**: The combiner aggregates the public nonces received from all participants.
 The aggregated nonce $R$ is computed as $R = \sum_{i} R_i$, where $R_i$ are the public nonces from each participant.